bkornel/face-api/README.md

 |-- ...
 ```

-# Building the API and the applications
+# Building the API and the Applications

 ## Windows